Clint Bowyer: 2010

-True to form, Bowyer, performed well early in 2010, finishing fourth in Daytona, seventh at Martinsville, and ninth at Phoenix to stand sixth after seven races.
-However, at Texas in the Samsung Mobile 500 (race 8), Bowyer got caught in a major crash on lap 317 that wiped out eighth other drivers and caused a 19-minute red flag race stoppage.
-The resulting 36th-place finish dropped Bowyer to 14th position overall, only one point behind 12th place Joey Logano.
-Seventh- and 12th-place finishes at Talladega and Richmond put Bowyer back into 12th place after 10 races.
+True to form, Bowyer performed well early in 2010, finishing fourth in Daytona, seventh at Martinsville, and ninth at Phoenix to stand sixth after seven races.
+However, at Texas in the Samsung Mobile 500 (race 8), Bowyer got caught in a major crash on lap 317 that wiped out eight other drivers and caused a 19-minute red flag race stoppage.
+The resulting 36th-place finish dropped Bowyer to 14th position overall, only one point behind 12th-place Joey Logano.
+Seventh- and twelfth place finishes at Talladega and Richmond put Bowyer back into twelfth place after ten races.

 The 11th race run at Darlington promised to be special.
 Bowyer ran the new The Hartford Racing paint out as part of The Hartford's 200th anniversary celebration.
 As part of Fox's coverage, Bowyer was one of four cars with an in-car camera for the race.
 However, 101 laps into the race, Bowyer went to the pits and ultimately the garage, with brake issues.
 After a second long stop to correct, Bowyer finished in 32nd position, 36 laps down.

-Bowyer ran well again in races 12 through 14, like 17th, seventh, and ninth-place finishes allowed him to move back up into 12th-place overall.
+Bowyer ran well again in races 12 through 14, like seventeenth, seventh, and ninth place finishes allowed him to move back up into 12th-place overall.
 In race 13 (Coca-Cola 600 at Charlotte), Bowyer led lap 217 following a caution for debris.
 Kurt Busch passed Bowyer on the following lap and went on to win the race.

 In races 15–17, Bowyer finished 22nd at Michigan, 31st at Sonoma, and seventh at Loudon, NH.
 Despite the poor finish, Bowyer was very competitive at Sonoma.
-He led lap 80 (of 110) and was in seventh place with 11 laps to go.
+He led lap eighty (of 110) and was in seventh place with eleven laps to go.
 But on lap 100, Elliott Sadler got bumped by Jeff Gordon and spun Bowyer, dropping him all the way back to 34th place.

-Bowyer had one of his strongest runs of the year in the Coke Zero 400 at Daytona, leading 17 of the final 21 laps.
-Unfortunately on the final Green-White restart, Bowyer got split by Jeff Gordon, lost the lead, fell back in the pack and ultimately spun.
-In finishing 17th, Bowyer fell 49 points behind 12th place Carl Edwards.
+Bowyer had one of his strongest runs of the year in the Coke Zero 400 at Daytona, leading seventeen of the final 21 laps.
+Unfortunately, on the final Green-White restart, Bowyer got split by Jeff Gordon, lost the lead, fell back in the pack, and ultimately spun.
+In finishing seventeenth, Bowyer fell 49 points behind twelfth place Carl Edwards.